RyanChang25/RyanChang25/README.md

 ## About Me

 Hi, I'm Ryan!
-With nearly a decade in game development, I’ve built many immersive experiences as a gameplay engineer on the Roblox platform.
-I’ve had the privilege of working with major clients like Universal Pictures, Nickelodeon, and DreamWorks, developing both backend and frontend features.
+Over my decade of experience in game development, I’ve had the privilege to build immersive experiences for official IP's such as Universal Pictures, Nickelodeon, and DreamWorks as a gameplay engineer on the Roblox platform.
 I'm passionate about exploring new technologies and connecting with industry professionals who share a commitment to crafting impactful games.
 My most notable technical skills are as follows:

 - Proficient in Roblox Luau, demonstrating expertise through diverse game projects with 8+ years of experience.
 - Skilled in using libraries and frameworks such as Roact, Knit, and a range of Rbx Util modules.